 Other Reasons for Suing Someone for Property Damage

-Other circumstances when you might need to sue a liable party for property damage include:
+Other circumstances when you might need to sue for property damage include:

 - When you have damage due to defective construction